artob/ar.to/2010/08/red-blood-white-snow.md

 ### Like hell we'll put those chains on ever again

+While the Finns' situation was dire, Stalin was not aware of the full extent of it.
+What he did know was that ongoing Red Army casualties were still high and that the situation was a source of increasing political embarrassment and ridicule for the Soviet regime.
+Furthermore, with the spring thaw approaching, the Soviet forces risked becoming bogged down in the Finnish forests.

 At noon on March 13, 1940, the word spread along the Finnish and Soviet lines that an armistice had been signed.
 The war was over, having lasted 105 long days.
-The truce came not a moment too soon; the Finnish defenders were at the end of their rope.
+The truce came not a moment too soon; the Finnish defenders were at the end of their rope. _"We were absolutely exhausted,"_ a veteran recounted it.

 The peace terms were harsh for the Finns, ceding the entire Karelian Isthmus as well as a large swath of land north of Lake Ladoga to the Soviet Union.
-The area included Finland's second largest city of Vyborg and much of Finland's industrialized territory.
+The area included the city of Vyborg and much of Finland's industrialized territory.
 Twelve percent of Finland's population, some 422,000 Karelians, were given the choice of becoming Soviet subjects or of being evacuated behind the new border, destitute and homeless.

 As the _American Mercury_ reported, the Finns _"in one of the most impressive informal plebiscites of modern history moved voluntarily and en